jllodra/cmod-video/README.md

 # cmod-video

-`cmod-video` is a module music player / renderer focused on tracker-style visuals (MOD/XM/IT/S3M), with real-time preview and offline MKV rendering.
+`cmod-video` is a module music player / renderer focused on tracker-style visuals (MOD/XM/IT/S3M), with real-time preview and offline MKV rendering perfect for youtube.

 It combines:
 - pattern view with smooth scrolling option